Nutella: Nutrition

 Nutella contains 10.4 percent of saturated fat and 58% of processed sugar by weight.
 A two-tablespoon (37-gram) serving of Nutella contains 200 calories, including 99 calories from 11 grams of fat (3.5 g of which are saturated) and 80 calories from 21 grams of sugar.
-The spread also contains 15 mg of sodium and 2 g of protein per serving (for reference a Canadian serving size is 1 tablespoon or 19 grams).
+The spread also contains 15 mg of sodium and 2 g of protein per serving.